go-spatial/tegola/server/README.md

 - `port` (string): [Optional] Port and bind string.
 For example ":9090" or "127.0.0.1:9090".
 Defaults to ":8080"
 - `hostname` (string): [Optional] The hostname to use in the various JSON endpoints.
 This is useful if tegola is behind a proxy and can't read the API consumer's request host directly.
+- `uri_prefix` (string): [Optional] A prefix to add to all API routes.
+This is useful when tegola is behind a proxy (i.e. example.com/tegola).
+The prexfix will be added to all URLs included in the capabilities endpoint responses.

 ## Local development of the embedded viewer